Donkeys as guards

 - This trait is used in Canada where donkeys run with sheep to ward off coyotes and even mountain lions.

-- Donkey jacks are used in New Zealand to run with bulls to stop them fighting.
+- Donkey jacks are used in New Zealand to run with bulls to stop them from fighting.

 - The jack will bite the neck of a full-grown Friesian bull or bite his testicles, breaking up the fight.
 One donkey can control 20-30 bulls.